MSW Course Offerings & Descriptions

 • SWK500 Families in the Social Environment

-This course is part of the advanced year of study for graduate students of social work, in which foundation knowledge of human behavior in the social environment is further developed into a specialized knowledge base.
+This course is part of the advanced year of study for graduate students of social work.
+The foundation knowledge of human behavior in the social environment is further developed into a specialized knowledge base.
 This knowledge is necessary for effective social work practice with and on behalf of families.
-Students will acquire a comprehensive conceptualization of the strengths and needs of diverse family forms and an understanding of the social, cultural, economic, and political factors as well as the social service delivery system which influence and shape family life across the lifespan and the family as a social institution.
+Students will acquire a comprehensive conceptualization of the strengths and needs of diverse family forms.
+Students will also develop an understanding of the social, cultural, economic and political factors that influence and shape family life.
+While also understanding the social service delivery system that shapes family life across the lifespan as a social institution.
 3 S.H., 3 C.H.

 • SWK555 Applied Family Policy and Family Service Programs